 What other mass-mailings might you be doing that require fluid to seal them?
 Bill paying day?
 Birthday party invites?
 Shower or wedding invitations?
 Mass mailings for the business in which you work?

-Here are four ways to seal a gummed envelope without licking:
+Here are four ways to seal an envelope without licking:

 - Purchase an envelope moistener.
 They are inexpensive and work well.
 The small hand-held plastic bottle is filled by you with water.
 The tip is a sponge.
 Squeeze till the sponge is damp and swipe across the gum on the envelope.
 Press the envelope closed.